SAP/openui5-docs/docs/Interaction_Tracking_for_Performance_Measurement_b2825ea.md

 		<tr>
 			<td> `processing` </td>
 			<td> `Number` </td>
-			<td>JavaScript processing time of an interaction.
-This is the time consumed when no requests are active.
-Although we also have JavaScript being processed while asynchronous requests are active, we only consider those to be relevant \(in ms\)</td>
+			<td>The client processing time \(in ms\) of an interaction, calculated by subtracting the navigation time for all requests and the sum of roundtrip times from the total processing duration.</td>
 		</tr>
 		<tr>
 			<td> `duration` </td>
 			<td> `Number` </td>
-			<td>If a processing time could be determined duration is navigation plus roundtrip plus processing time.
-Otherwise it is navigation time plus roundtrip time, or end time minutes start time if network requests last longer than the actual interaction \(in ms\)</td>
+			<td>The duration time \(in ms\) of an interaction including navigation and request times, calculated by subtracting the interaction start time from the interaction end time.</td>
 		</tr>
 		<tr>
 			<td> `requests` </td>